mandubian/neurocat/README.md

-1. Neurocat
+## Neurocat

 Neurocat is an experimental toy library studying 2 things:
-- the concepts described in this amazing paper [Backprop as Functor: A compositional perspective on supervised learning](https://arxiv.org/pdf/1711.10455.pdf?utm_content=bufferf2efc&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) which tries to unify (partly at least) category theory & supervised learning concepts & simple neural networks/
+- **The link between category theory and supervisable learning algorithm and neural networks** through the concepts described in this amazing paper [Backprop as Functor: A compositional perspective on supervised learning](https://arxiv.org/pdf/1711.10455.pdf?utm_content=bufferf2efc&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) which tries to unify (partly at least) category theory & supervised learning concepts & simple neural networks/

+- **How to represent matrices (and thus neural networks) which dimensions are checked at compile-time using the new feature singleton-types** described in [SIP-23](http://docs.scala-lang.org/sips/pending/42.type.html) which allows to manipulate the integer `3` as the value `3` but also the type `3`. `Shapeless Nat` is a nice idea but not good for big values because this is a recursive structure (down to 0) checked at compile-time so `100000` isn't imaginable with it.
+My matrix experimentations use the little & really cool library [singleton-ops](https://github.com/fthomas/singleton-ops) by [Frank S. Thomas](https://github.com/fthomas) the author of the great `refined` library too.

-- how to represent matrices (and thus neural networks) which dimensions are checked at compile-time using the new feature singleton-types described in [SIP-23](http://docs.scala-lang.org/sips/pending/42.type.html) which allows to manipulate the integer `3` as the value `3` but also the type `3`.
-My matrix experimentations has been used in the little & really cool library [singleton-ops](https://github.com/fthomas/singleton-ops) by [Frank S. Thomas](https://github.com/fthomas) the author of the great `refined` library too.
+- **how to represent matrices (and thus neural networks) which dimensions are checked at compile-time using the new feature singleton-types** described in [SIP-23](http://docs.scala-lang.org/sips/pending/42.type.html) which allows to manipulate the integer `3` as the value `3` but also the type `3`.
+My matrix experimentations use the little & really cool library [singleton-ops](https://github.com/fthomas/singleton-ops) by [Frank S. Thomas](https://github.com/fthomas) the author of the great `refined` library too.
+Shapeless `Nat` is a nice idea but not good for big naturals because this is a recursive structure (down to 0) checked at compile-time so `100000` as

 Very superficially, the idea of the paper is quite simple (minus a few details):
 - A supervised learning algorithm can be seen as a structure able to approximate a function `A -> B` relying on parameters P which are updated through an optimization/training process using a set of training samples.